boboc-alex/Fractal_Project_1/README.md

 - Collect honey scattered across the hexagonal fractal by moving the bee over them.
 - The game ends when all honey is collected.

-Credits
+## Credits
-This game is built using the Pygame library.
+This game is built using the Pygame, Tkinter and cv2 library.
-Custom assets and images are required to make the game visually appealing.